sorens/northatlantic86/docs/north_atlantic_86_manual.md

     (4) the success of Early Warning Aircraft in detecting the strike

 It is possible that CAP will proceed in firing missiles at an airstrike, but fail to engage it in dogfight combat.

-D. Listed below are the `AVERAGE`/`MAXIMUM` interception ranges (in km), each type of fighter aircraft:
+1. Listed below are the `AVERAGE`/`MAXIMUM` interception ranges (in km), each type of fighter aircraft:

 ```
                            Long Range CAP

                   Missile    Missile    Dogfight    Dogfight
                    + EW       No EW       + EW       No  EW